ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 2. **Recognition of templates**.
 A **template** is a cognitive structure that represents how a person perceives his environment.
 This structure consists of interconnected chunks of information.

-Let's begin with **the first mechanism — chunking**.
+Let us begin with **the first mechanism — chunking**.
 For example, consider the phone number 84956352167.
-Without breaking it down into chunks, you'd have to remember each digit individually: 8, 4, 9, 5, 6, 3, 5, 2, 1, 6, 7.
+Without breaking it down into chunks, you would have to remember each digit individually: 8, 4, 9, 5, 6, 3, 5, 2, 1, 6, 7.
 This task is quite tricky.

 You can divide the number into meaningful groups of digits to make the task easier.
-To do this, it's essential to understand the structure of phone numbers.
+To do this, it is essential to understand the structure of phone numbers.
 The number in our example follows the specific scheme:

 * 8 — country code
 * 495 — city code